fmazzant/TinyCsv/README.md

 ## Using attributes in the model definition

-You can use the attributes in the model definition, like this:
+You can use, in alternative way, the attributes in the model definition, like this:

 ```c#
 [Delimiter(";")]